murphye/gloo-ref-arch-aws/README.md

 # Gloo API Infrastructure Platform Reference Architecture for AWS

+This is a *work-in-progress* reference architecture to deploy the entire Gloo API Infrastructure Platform on AWS EKS.
+Primary components are Gloo Edge, Gloo Portal, Istio, and Gloo Mesh.
+The reference architecture also leverages Argo CD to deploy applications and configurations.

 ## Ref Arch Development Milestones

 ### Part 1: Provision Infrastucture and Install Gloo